eslint/rfcs/designs/2023-test-rule-errors/README.md

     implementing this RFC as possible.
 -->

 - A user testing that their rule schema catches invalid options may end up including the message from JSON Schema in their test case (e.g. `Value "bar" should be boolean.`).
 This could make it more difficult for ESLint to upgrade its version of ajv / JSON Schema in the future, as an upgraded version could tweak messages and necessitate updating any test cases that include the message.
 This is a relatively minor concern, as it's unlikely that messages will change often, and it's easy to update test cases if they do.
-Two factors that could mitigate this:
+A few factors that could mitigate this:
   - If [snapshot testing](https://github.com/eslint/eslint/issues/14936) is implemented in the future, it would become possible to fix test cases with a single command.
   - We can encourage the use of `error.name` property (discussed in [Detailed Design](#detailed-design)) for the majority of cases that don't care about including the exact exception text.
+  - We can add a note in the documentation for this feature that JSON Schema text is subject to change (could theoretically happen during an ajv upgrade).

 ## Backwards Compatibility Analysis